You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 Not always.
 If you're doing a small friends-and-family round with people you trust completely, file sharing is probably fine.
 But once you're sharing sensitive financials, cap table information, or IP documentation with multiple external parties - especially ones you don't know personally - a VDR adds real protection.
 The cost of a $69-149/month tool is trivial relative to the cost of a deal going sideways.

 They're the same thing.
 "Virtual data room" is the formal term.
-"Data room" is the shorthand most founders use.
+"Data room" is the shorthand most peole use.
 Both refer to a secure, controlled online environment for sharing sensitive business documents during transactions.

 With modern tools like Ellty, it's genuinely fast - you can have a data room set up and shared within an hour if your documents are already organized.
 Traditional enterprise VDR setup can take days or weeks if you're going through a vendor implementation process.